11 January 2022

 What is FFT doing to help reduce the risk of infection in the workplace?

-We are now operating (as of August 2021) Step 4 in line with COVID-19 restrictions being lifted
+We are now operating (as of 15th December 2021) Plan B in line with COVID-19 in response to the risks of the Omicron variant.
+This means:

-From Step 4 the government is no longer instructing people to work from home if they can, so FFT employees have returned to their normal workplaces.
+From Plan B the government is again instructing people to work from home if they can, so FFT employees whilst on-site will continue to:

 We still ensure all Government guidelines are being met and are adhered to in reducing the risk of spread of Coronavirus, including: